cosmos/cosmos/WHITEPAPER.md

 as faulty leaders must be detected and skipped.
 Thus, validators wait some amount of time, _TimeoutPropose_, before they Prevote Nil, and the value of TimeoutPropose increases with each round.
-Progression through the rest of a round is fully asychronous, in that progress is only made once a validator hears from >⅔ of the network.
-In practice, it would take an extremely strong adversary to indefinetely thwart the weak synchrony assumption (causing the consensus to fail to ever commit a block), and doing so can be made even more difficult by using randomized values of TimeoutPropose on each validator.
+Progression through the rest of a round is fully asynchronous, in that progress is only made once a validator hears from >⅔ of the network.
+In practice, it would take an extremely strong adversary to indefinitely thwart the weak synchrony assumption (causing the consensus to fail to ever commit a block), and doing so can be made even more difficult by using randomized values of TimeoutPropose on each validator.